emguy/Conference-Organization-App/response_to_code_reviewer.md

 Google cloud datastore only allows ONE inequality filter for each query.
 ```

+I have revised this statement to the following.

 Google cloud datastore only allows at most one property to be applied with
 inequality filters.